 Xpansiv’s Director of Sustainability, Jeff Cohen, said: “Xpansiv’s digital market architecture is fully aligned with the RSB mission, and we are excited to be part of this growing community.
 Our platform is designed to reward the full value chain creating and using sustainable commodities — connecting growers, producers, end-users, buyers, data suppliers, and standards-and-certification organisations.
 We look forward to working with RSB members to identify partnerships and products that can scale and help accelerate the transition to a circular, low-carbon economy.”

 SA Canegrowers (The South African Canegrowers’ Association) aims to secure a sustainable South African cane growing sector that maximises the value of sugar cane in an agro-industrial environment.
-As the sector looks to diversify, biofuels and biomaterials offer potential markets for South African sugarcane, and SA Canegrowers has partnered with RSB to produce research on the viability of South African sugarcane ethanol as feedstock for sustainable aviation fuel production in a project made possible with the support of Boeing’s Global Engagement Portfolio, with the report to be released soon.
+As the sector looks to diversify, biofuels and biomaterials offer potential markets for South African sugarcane, and SA Canegrowers has partnered with RSB to produce research on the viability of South African sugarcane ethanol as feedstock for sustainable aviation fuel production in a project made possible with the support of The Boeing Company, with the report to be released soon.

 SA Canegrowers has also been supporting the development of RSB’s national indicators for South Africa.
 National indicators define how to assess compliance in a specific geographic context and they are developed once the RSB conducts a benchmark of its requirements – as defined in the RSB Principles & Criteria – against the existing regulatory context of that region.
 The results of the benchmarking process are then used to develop RSB regional indicators and pre-populate auditor checklists, thus making access to certification quicker and easier for farmers and auditors alike.